A Dynamic and Incentive Policy for Selecting D2D Mobile Relays: Conclusion

 \section{Conclusion}

-Finding the optimal relay selection policy is a challenging problem especially when relays are in mobility.
-In this paper, we have developed a dynamic relay selection strategy that maximizes a certain performance metric of the cellular networks while guaranteeing some cost constraints.
-A \acrfull{CPOMDP} problem has been formulated and its complexity is discussed.
-Thus, a greedy \acrfull{GCPBVI} algorithm is addressed for achieving a low-complexity and close to optimal solution for the problem.
-Numerical results show the advantage of such approximation in reducing the problem complexity and the performance gain that such solution provides to mobile networks.
+Finding the optimal relay selection policy is a challenging problem especially when the mobility of the relays is considered.
+In this chapter, we have developed a dynamic relays selection strategy that maximizes a certain performance metric of the cellular networks while guaranteeing some cost constraints.
+A \gls{CPOMDP} problem has been formulated and its complexity is discussed.
+Thus, a greedy \gls{GCPBVI} algorithm is addressed for achieving a low-complexity and close to optimal solution for the problem.
+Numerical results show the advantage of such approximation in reducing the problem complexity and prove the performance gain that such solution provides to mobile networks.
+Our claims are verified by implementing the suggested relay selection scheme in a system-level simulator of cellular networks.

 \appendices